pow-auth/pow/README.md

 * The `:password` has a maximum length of 4096 bytes [to prevent DOS attacks against Pbkdf2](https://github.com/riverrun/pbkdf2_elixir/blob/master/lib/pbkdf2.ex#L21)
 * The `:password_hash` is generated with `Pbpdf2`
 * The session value contains a UUID token that is used to pull credentials through a GenServer
-* The credentials are stored in an ETS key-value storage with auto expiration of 48 hours
+* The credentials are stored in an ETS key-value storage with ttl of 30 minutes
+* The credentials and session will be reset every 15 minutes if activity is detected
+* The credentials and session are reset after user updates

+Some of the above is based on [https://www.owasp.org/](OWASP) recommendations.

 ## LICENSE